Rhode Island Fishing Report

 It appears our ice fishing season has come to an end in Rhode Island.
 Anglers took their last shots at pike, bass, and panfish on the ice over the weekend, and the results were good with some plump perch and a few pike caught in just 15 to 20 feet of water.
 Since then, a stretch of mild weather and rain has melted off much the ice—especially around the edges of many smaller ponds in the southern portion of the state.
 Overnight temperatures have remained mild and above freezing, which led to a rather rapid melting period.
 Meanwhile, in northern Rhode Island, the ice conditions have depleted at a slightly slower pace.
 Most of the remaining hardwater is spotty skim ice or porous “honeycombed” layers of ice which, even if there is 10 inches or more, makes it dangerous to fish through.

-Now, with less than 10 days until the official start of spring, Rhody anglers are looking forward to casting to their favorite freshwater species—besides trout—until the spring tautog season begins in April.
-The rivers and salt ponds are open, which puts white perch and resident striped bass back in the crosshairs of wading fishermen.
+Now, with less than 10 days until spring, Rhody anglers are looking forward to casting to their favorite freshwater species—besides trout—until the spring tautog season begins in April.
+The rivers and salt ponds are open, which puts white perch and resident striped bass back in the crosshairs of wading and kayaking fishermen.
 Finding holdover stripers is no easy task, nor is getting them to bite—and after all this snowmelt and runoff, it will take a while for water temperatures to rise to more comfortable levels for stripers to be active.

 Take advantage of the extended daylight hours and fish during the late afternoon or early evening.
 By fishing later in the day, shallow areas have a chance to warm under the sun, and the fish—whether it be largemouth bass, pickerel, perch, or even striped bass—will be more active as a result.